Latest Blog Posts

 Use a cleaning caddy to hold art supplies

 9. Laundry hampers can be used to store extra pillows or blankets.
-It is a great way to keep them neat, clean and out of the way until they are needed for company, watching TV, or laying by the fireplace.
+It is a great way to keep them neat, clean and out of the way until they are needed for company, watching TV, or lying by the fireplace.

 10. Picture frames can be turned into chalkboards, whiteboards or magnetic boards by painting the cardboard or wood insert with specialized paint.
 It comes in lots of colours.